Don’t Should All Over Yourself

 I got turned down every time I applied for the corporate gig for about a year, and in the meantime I kept plugging away at AoM.
 We even published a book during that time.
 Our income from the site was starting to provide us a comfortable living, but it still felt like a hobby despite the fact I was working on it full-time, seven days a week.
 So I kept applying for that legal publishing position.

 I finally landed a job here in Tulsa.
 I was pumped.
 I had achieved another goal I had set for myself.
 I had a “real” job.
 This the spring of 2010.
 By this time, AoM was growing faster than ever and keeping me increasingly busy.
 New opportunities were showing up.
-We got a second a book deal.
+We got a second book deal.
 I was getting some speaking gigs.
 Everything was awesome.

 But then Gus arrived.
 Late-night feedings, diaper changes, and comforting a crying newborn was a lot more work than I thought it was going to be.
 I kept soldiering on, but I was hitting a wall–physically, mentally, and emotionally.
 I was working 40 hours a week at my day job and putting in another 40 with the Art of Manliness.
 There was no way I could keep this up for very much longer.
 After five years of putting in 70-80 hour work weeks my body and mind had had enough.